technomancy/paredit-screencast/outline.markdown

     [TODO: example]

 While paredit-mode was designed to work with Lisp languages, it can be used in others as well.
-In Ruby it works pretty well, although it does not consider do/end to be matching elements, and it only matches double-quotes.
-For Javascript and other languages based on cc-mode, there are a few hiccups, but it can be made to work.
+It works with most modes based on cc-mode (including espresso-mode for Javascript), but there are problems with js2-mode.
+It also works in ruby-mode.
+The list modification commands don't expect list elements to need commas between them, so this causes some problems.
+Other than that, the functionality it provides is quite helpful.

 ## 6. Installation and Enabling